 \section{Introduction}

-The so-called \lcdm concordance cosmological model is the currently widely accepted theory on the formation and evolution of our Universe, where cold dark matter (CDM) and dark energy parameterized by a cosmological constant ($\Lambda$) are essential ingredients.
-It is a relatively simple model, where just a handful of cosmological parameters allow the prediction of several observations, e.g., the cosmic microwave background \citep[CMB][]{Smoot1992, Fixsen1996}, the large-scale structure \citep{Peebles1980}, the abundance of light elements \citep{Walker1991, Cooke2018}, and the accelerated expansion of the Universe \citep{Riess1998, Perlmutter1998} accurately.
+The so-called \lcdm concordance cosmological model is currently the most widely accepted theory on the formation and evolution of our Universe, whereby cold dark matter (CDM) and dark energy parameterized by a cosmological constant ($\Lambda$) are the essential ingredients.
+It is a relatively simple model, where just a handful of cosmological parameters allow for accurate predictions for several observations, for instance: the cosmic microwave background \citep[CMB][]{Smoot1992, Fixsen1996}, large-scale structure \citep{Peebles1980}, abundance of light elements \citep{Walker1991, Cooke2018}, and accelerated expansion of the Universe \citep{Riess1998, Perlmutter1998}.
 In recent years, state-of-the-art experiments have enabled precise measurement of cosmological parameters.
-For instance, \planck satellite allowed for detailed constraints on the density field at the CMB epoch \citep{Planck2020}, while deep wide-area survey, the Dark Energy Survey (DES), the Hyper Supreme-Cam Subaru Strategic Program (HSC Y3) Survey, and the Kilo Degree Survey (KiDS) allowed for constraints on cosmological parameters combination as the parameter $S_8$ \citep{Abbott2021, Asgari2021, Amon2022, Secco2022, vandenBusch2022, Li2023, Dalal2023, DESKiDS2023}, and the widening of the catalog of known SNe~Ia and Cepheid variables allowed accurate calibration of distance ladder method and precise measurement of $H_0$ \citep{Riess2022}.
+For instance, \planck satellite allowed for detailed constraints on the density field at the CMB epoch \citep{Planck2020}, while deep wide-area surveys, such as the Dark Energy Survey (DES), Hyper Supreme-Cam Subaru Strategic Program (HSC Y3) Survey, and Kilo Degree Survey (KiDS), have allowed for constraints to be placed on cosmological parameters combination as the parameter $S_8$ \citep{Abbott2021, Asgari2021, Amon2022, Secco2022, vandenBusch2022, Li2023, Dalal2023, DESKiDS2023}, and the widening of the catalog of known SNe~Ia and Cepheid variables allowed accurate calibration of distance ladder method and precise measurement of $H_0$ \citep{Riess2022}.
 However, tensions between CMB early-time measurements and large-scale structure late-time experiments have emerged: the so-called $H_0$-tension \citep[e.g.][]{DiValentino2021} and the so-called $S_8$-tension \citep[e.g.][]{Heymans2021}.
 These tensions indicate that the currently widely preferred cosmological model, the so-called \lcdm, might be revised if new generation experiments increase the statistical significance of these cosmic discordances.
 With the discovery of neutrino oscillations between different flavors, electron, muon, and tau, it has become clear that neutrino eigenstates must have non-zero mass \citep{Fukuda1998, Ahmad2002}.
 This leads to several cosmological implications for CMB and the large-scale structure experiments \citep{Bashinsky2004, Lesgourgues2013, Vagnozzi2017}.
 Despite their small size and mass, neutrinos influence large-scale structures' formation by hindering small-scale halos' formation and leaving imprints on the gravitational collapse \citep{Costanzi2013}.